What conditions can mimic sciatica?

 First, what is sciatica?
-It's not a condition in itself, but actually a term used to describe symptoms caused by compression of the sciatic nerve, explains Dr. Chang who is an interventional pain management specialist.
-All sciatica cases have one thing in common: The pain begins in nerve roots located on either side of the lower spine, but radiates down the spine in a way that can be much worse than back pain alone.
+It's not a condition, but actually, a term used to describe symptoms caused by compression of the sciatic nerve, explains Dr. Chang, an interventional pain management specialist.
+All sciatica cases have one thing in common: The pain begins in nerve roots located on either side of the lower spine but radiates down the spine in a way that can be much worse than back pain alone.

 When the sciatic nerve is compressed, the resulting pain is due to one of several underlying common conditions, Dr. Chang says.
 These include:

 - Bulging spinal disc